-Entries should be emailed as attachments to email@example.com and are due by 11:59 pm CDT on May 1, 2017.
+The deadline for entries to be emailed as attachments to writingcontest @ geekpartnership.org is by 11:59 pm CDT on May 1.

 Please select a division to enter.
 You may only enter one short fiction division.
 You have the option to also enter a poem in the Poetry Division and/or a short comics in the Graphic Novel (Comics) Division.